How to Build a DIY Refrigerator Cabinet

 Get ready to elevate your stock kitchen cabinets with this DIY refrigerator cabinet project!
 In this post I will show you how to build a refrigerator cabinet that will add a custom touch to your kitchen.
 Let’s roll up our sleeves and get to work!

 For my kitchen remodel I started the project with stock cabinets that I purchased from Home Depot.
-They were an affordable option that was readily available for my kitchen, but since they are not custom, there was not option for a refrigerator cabinet.
+They were an affordable option that was readily available for my kitchen, but since they are not custom, there was no option for a refrigerator cabinet.
 Although a refrigerator cabinet is not a necessity, having it in place really makes the kitchen look finished and complete.
 It’s also nice to not see the sides and back of the fridge from my dining room.
 Instead, everything looks cohesive, clean, and custom.
 I am so happy with how my DIY refrigerator cabinet turned out!

 How to build a DIY refrigerator cabinet.